The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 Find out what car dealerships do with unsold cars.

 Many dealerships try to make more money off you by adding extra fees to the purchase price of your vehicle.
 Some are truly necessary, but some are just to earn the dealership a few hundred extra dollars.
-Make sure you know what extra fees they charge and what you should question so you don’t end up getting scammed.
+Make sure you know what extra fees they charge and what you should question so you don’t end up being taken advantage of.

 Largest Lender Network In Canada